muratk5n/thirdwave/en/mbl/2025/week24.md

 ---

-The internal CCP power struggle is likely tied to party members loyal to former prez Jintao who died recently...
+The internal CCP power struggle is likely tied to party members loyal to former prez Jintao...
 Xi had Jin thrown out of a party conference some time ago.

 ---